joycemsm/fetal-health-classification/fetal-health-classification.md

 ![image](https://github.com/user-attachments/assets/70cd4d09-877b-42fd-bf1f-107955091f4e)

-# How Do Clinical Indicators Combine Within Each Fetal Risk Group?
+# How do key health signals behave in each risk group?

 The table below summarizes the key clinical indicators from the fetal exams, showing their average values across each risk group: **Healthy**, **Suspicious**, and **Pathological**.
 The goal of this analysis is to observe **how the indicators behave together**, rather than looking at each variable in isolation.